IK235/Movie-Projects/README.md

 Movie Projects

 A React-based web application that allows users to search for and view movie details using The Movie Database (TMDb) API.
 Users can explore movies, add them to a favorites list, and enjoy a responsive user interface.
-This project was built to practice key React concepts and frontend development skills.

 Features